Angelos-Gk/GO-sem-sim/README.md

 # GO-sem-sim
-A python script that, given the whole Gene Ont
+A python script that, given the whole [Gene Ontology basic obo file](https://current.geneontology.org/ontology/go-basic.obo) and the [human gaf file](https://ftp.ebi.ac.uk/pub/databases/GO/goa/HUMAN/) first appoints each human Gene Ontology term to one of three dictionaries (P = Biological Process, F = Molecular Function, C = Cellular Component).
+Afterwords, it reduces the GO terms for each gene by calculating the Reskind semantic similarity metric by pairwise comparing the semantic similarity of the GO terms associated with each gene.